104 Assisted Living Communities near Tampa

 Assisted living is a residential level of care that many seniors choose to help them with the activities of daily living (ADLs) that have become burdensome for them.
 This includes cooking, cleaning, grooming and other daily chores that take physical effort to do.
 In an assisted living community, aging citizens have the help they need for these things, plus 24-hour help on call from staff in the facility.
 Many assisted living communities also offer help with medication and other medical needs, though this is not their primary area of expertise, as it is with skilled nursing or hospice care.

-Services Available in Assisted Living Communities in Tampa
+What Services are Available in Assisted Living in Tampa?

 - Community activities, like game nights and in-home concerts or plays